-This is a tale of two visionaries which holds a message for property investors, because one of them was totally right and the other was completely wrong.
+This is a tale of two visionaries that holds a message for property investors because one of them was totally right and the other was completely wrong.

 The company’s plan was to ship impoverished people from England to Australia and settle them on the land as sheep farmers.

-In return for seven years work for the company, they would receive full and free title to their farms.
+In return for seven years of work for the company, they would receive full and free titles to their farms.

 Sheep farms were already thriving elsewhere in Tasmania and Hellyer’s task was simply to locate the best areas for the Van Dieman’s Land Company to claim and then settle.

 Hellyer found many tracts of land that appeared to be suitable and named these areas Hampshire, Highclere, Middlesex Plains and Surrey Hills because they reminded him of similar landscapes back in England.